Making cobordisms symplectic: Introduction

-Of course, if the contact structure $\zeta$ is standard then the form extends to a non-singular symplectic form on the whole $X$.
-Note that if $\zeta$ is overtwisted then according to Theorem \ref{thm:ot-properties}.1 it is uniquely determined up to isotopy by the homotopy class of a tamed by $\om$ almost complex structure on a punctured neighborhood of $p$.
+Of course, if the contact structure $\zeta$ is standard, then the form extends to a non-singular symplectic form on the whole $X$.
+Note that if $\zeta$ is overtwisted then according to Theorem \ref{thm:ot-properties} $\zeta$ is uniquely determined up to isotopy by the homotopy class of $\om$ in the space of non-degenerate $2$-forms on a punctured neighborhood of $p$.